DuronioLab/Crain_GnD_2024/README.md

 ### Make upsetplot
 #### Required files
 ##### H4K20me1.vs.no_primary.peaks.bed (GSE268819)
-This is the peak file generated in the previous section.
+This is the peak file generated in the previous section and is available to download directly from GEO.
 ##### make_upsetplot.R
 This Rscript uses ChIPseeker to annotate the peak file and produce an upset plot depicting the genomic annotations of all H4K20me1 peaks.
 #### Run code
+##### Download or move H4K20me1.vs.no_primary.peaks.bed into working directory.
+##### Run Rscript
 #### Expected output
 ##### Plot in FIGURE 1B

 ### Calculate H4K20me1 peak gene overlap
 #### Required files
 ##### H4K20me1.vs.no_primary.peaks.bed (GSE268819)